-L. Operating Pro Forma.
+P. Operating Pro Forma.
 The Operating Pro-Forma must:

+1. For all FHA transactions or Conversions using equity sources of financing:

+a.
+Provide a copy of the Operating Pro Forma that was submitted with the FHA Application for Firm Commitment or submitted to the lender, equity provider (including LIHTC, historic tax credit, or Opportunity Zone equity providers), LIHTC allocating agency, or comparable funding source.

+2. For all other Conversions:

+- a.
+Provide a 20-year Operating Pro Forma in an owner-provided template. - b.
+Include columns capturing the average amount for the past three years for all line items listed in the Pro Forma.
+Provide explanations and/or supporting documentation for any major deviations of the historical average from the year 1 data entered on the Pro Forma. - c.
+Include an attached discussion of the extent of energy and water savings that are anticipated as a result of the rehabilitation or construction and the basis

+- for those estimates.
+The discussion must explain to what extent anticipated savings in utility costs have been included in the pro forma operating expenses. - d.
+Ensure the Pro Forma complies with at least the following feasibility benchmarks unless otherwise approved by HUD:

+Revenue:

 - i.
-Be entered into the Transaction Log of the RAD Resource Desk (stabilized cash flow) - ii.
-In an owner provided template, project out for the term of the initial contract. - iii.
-Include an attached discussion of the extent of energy and water savings that are anticipated as a result of the rehabilitation or construction and the basis for those estimates.
-The discussion must explain to what extent anticipated savings in utility costs have been included in the pro forma operating expenses. - iv.
-Comply with at least the following feasibility benchmarks: - a.
-Rents shall not exceed the amounts permitted under program rules; - b.
-All other sources of income must be supported with a narrative or must not exceed the average for the last three years (other income should not include interest income on the replacement reserve account, which must remain in the reserve and is not available for other purposes); - c.
-Vacancy loss shall be no less than the greater of the average over the past three years or 3 percent; - d.
-Allowance for bad debt should be not less than the greater of the average over the past three years or 2 percent; - e.
-Real estate taxes for Mod Rehab shall be no less than the most recent tax bill amount; - f.
-Insurance costs must be documented, such as quotes from an insurance agent based on actual recent premiums for similar projects; - g.
-All other operating expenses shall be no less than 85 percent of the average for the last three years; - h.
-The annual replacement reserve deposit should be equal to that amount which, if deposited annually, will be sufficient to fund all capital needs, as identified in the
+Rents shall not exceed the amounts permitted under program rules; - ii.
+All other sources of income must not exceed the average for the last three years (other income should not include interest income on the replacement reserve account, which must remain in the reserve and is not available for other purposes); - iii.
+Vacancy loss shall be no less than the greater of the average over the past three years or 3 percent; - iv.
+Allowance for bad debt should be not less than the greater of the average over the past three years or 2 percent;

+Expenses: